Analysis | Understanding the Anger Boiling Over in Puerto Rico

-Amid the massive protests in Puerto Rico, much of the focus of the demonstrators’ ire has been on a string of profanity-laced text messages in which Governor Ricardo Rossello disparaged ordinary citizens and political foes.
-But the texts were merely the spark that’s set ablaze a store of deep and longstanding discontent on the U.S. territory.
-Now as Rossello faces potential impeachment proceedings and increasing pressure to resign, the political crisis is plunging the bankrupt island deeper into uncertainty.
+Puerto Rico Governor Ricardo Rossello said he would resign after two weeks of furious protests over a string of profanity-laced text messages in which he disparaged ordinary citizens and political foes.
+But the texts were merely the spark that set ablaze a store of deep and longstanding discontent on the U.S. territory.
+Rossello’s announcement that he will leave Aug.
+2 could plunge the bankrupt island deeper into uncertainty.

 1. What started the protests?